Reusability

 Problem

-Let's say that after creating this contract we start working on another.
+Let's say that after creating this contract we start working on another one.
 While planning its

 implementation, we notice that its functionality is just a superset of our AdminContract